ONGC charts course for new 'avatar'; targets USD 15-16 bn investment

 It had a turnover of Rs 1,09,654 crore and a net profit of Rs 26,715 crore in the year ended March 31, 2019.
-It has a market capitalisation of Rs 1.55 lakh crore as on date.
-"Our fields are old and ageing, 30-50 years old and have reached a plateau.
+As on August 16, it had a market capitalisation of Rs 1,64,458 crore.
+"Our fields are old and ageing, 30-50 years old and have reached plateau.
 So we are investing in re-development projects to arrest the fall and extend the life," he said.

 The company is investing around Rs 86,000 crore in 27 major projects to boost oil and gas production, which has stagnated over the last few years.
 These projects will yield 76 million tonnes of oil and 121 bcm of gas.

 The overall plan, which includes overseas projects, expanding refining capacity and investing in renewables, will entail USD 15-16 billion investment.
-"These numbers will change as we progress with some projects being advanced and finances undergoing changes," ONGC Director (Finance) Subhash Kumar said.
+"These numbers will change as we progress," ONGC Director (Finance) Subhash Kumar said.

-Shanker said its investments in new frontiers - primarily to hedge against disruption in existing portfolio, will include carbon capture and storage, artificial intelligence for exploration, hydrogen fuel, lithium mining and biofuels.
-Oil and oil equivalent natural gas production is seen rising from 65 million tonnes to 135 million tonnes by 2040, he said.

 Expansion in petchem is based on the robust demand of outlook of 8-9 per cent CAGR for the country as well as ONGC's significant presence in the market through its subsidiaries.